 Seventh: “The rich now enjoy the greatest luxury, whereas the poor are in abject misery.
 Certain laws must be made whereby the rich cannot become over-rich and the poor shall not starve, both rich and poor enjoying the comforts according to their respective deserts.”

 Finally, ‘Abdu’l-Bahá, whom many in the audience no doubt saw as a philosopher, questioned the ability of philosophy alone to generate lasting change.
 “Philosophy sufficeth not,” he said, “and is not conducive to the absolute happiness of mankind.”
 Great philosophers had proven capable of educating a few who followed them, but not the broad masses of mankind.
 “You cannot make the susceptibilities of all humanity one except through the common channel of the Holy Spirit.”

-After the applause, ‘Abdu’l-Bahá was asked to continue.
-But he was far too tired and declined.
-Mr. Smiley stood and thanked him on behalf of the audience.
-Then Mrs. Smiley presented him with a pendant designed especially for the conference.
-Members of the audience streamed to the platform, and lined up to shake ‘Abdu’l-Bahá’s hand.
+After a long applause, the audience recalled ‘Abdu’l-Bahá to the stage, but he was far too tired to continue.
+He apologized, and, with a gesture of his hand, expressed appreciation.
+Mr. Smiley thanked him and Mrs. Smiley presented him with a special pendant designed for the conference.
+Members of the audience lined up at the platform to embrace him shake his hand.